Data-Driven Denoising of Stationary Accelerometer Signals: Problem Formulation

 \subsection{Inertial Navigation Coarse alignment}

 In addition to analyzing our proposed approach denoising capabilities on the accelerometer signals, we examine its influence on a stationary coarse alignment (SCA) procedure.
 To that end, this section gives a brief introduction to the coarse alignment theory.
 The attitude (roll and pitch angles) can be determined using accelerometer measurements.
-The orientation of body coordinates frame with respect to navigation frame is given by a transformation matrix, represented by a product of three successive rotations about the z-y-x axes, corresponding to Euler angels: yaw ($\psi$), pitch ($\theta$) and roll ($\phi$).
+The orientation of body coordinates frame with respect to navigation frame is given by a transformation matrix, represented by a product of three successive rotations about the z-y-x axes, corresponding to Euler angels: yaw ($\psi$), pitch ($\theta$) and roll ($\phi$), where s and c stand for sine and cosine, respectively.